puppetlabs/puppet-docs/source/puppet/3.7/reference/future_lang_data_string.md

 * `$myvariable` --- A variable reference (without curly braces) will be replaced with that variable's value.
 This also works with qualified variable names like `$myclass::myvariable`.

-    Since there isn't an explicit stopping point for this type of interpolation token (like the closing curly brace in standard interpolation), Puppet assumes the variable name is all of the text between the dollar sign and the first character that couldn't legally be part of a variable name.
+    Since this syntax doesn't have an explicit stopping point (like a closing curly brace), Puppet assumes the variable name is everything between the dollar sign and the first character that couldn't legally be part of a variable name.
 (Or the end of the string, if that comes first.)

-This means you can't use this style of interpolation when a variable needs to be butted up against some other word-like text.
-And even in some cases where you _can_ use this style, you might want to use the following style instead just for clarity's sake.
+    This means you can't use this style of interpolation when a value must run up against some other word-like text.
+And even in some cases where you _can_ use this style, the following style can sometimes be clearer.
 * `${myvariable}` --- A dollar sign followed by a variable name in curly braces will be replaced with that variable's value.
 This also works with qualified variable names like `${myclass::myvariable}`.

     With this syntax, you can also follow a variable name with any combination of [chained function calls][function_chain] and/or [hash access][] / [array access][] / [substring access][inpage_substring] expressions.
-For example: `"Using interface ${::interfaces.split(',')[3]} for broadcast"`. _However,_ this doesn't work if the variable's name overlaps with a language keyword.
+For example: `"Using interface ${::interfaces.split(',')[3]} for broadcast"`.
+However, this doesn't work if the variable's name overlaps with a language keyword.
 For example, if you had a variable called `$inherits`, you would have to use normal-style interpolation, like `"Inheriting ${$inherits.upcase}."`.

-### Conversion of Non-String Values
+### Conversion of Interpolated Values

 Puppet will convert the value of any interpolated expression to a string as follows: